Kaleidosium/the-djakartan-dispatch/src/posts/urbanism-for-realists.md

 ## Big-Tent Coalition

 The sister movement of the Urbanists is the YIMBY movement, and I’d say Urbanists have a lot to learn from them.
-One notable thing is they are Big-Tent movements with a defined focus.
-They transcend ideology, you’ll find socialists, liberals, libertarians, conservatives, etc in one room [6].
+One notable thing is they are a Big Tent with a defined, narrow focus.
+They transcend ideology, you’ll find socialists, liberals, libertarians, conservatives, etc. in the same room [6].
 The urbanist movement, on the other hand, seems more slanted and less of a big-tent which risks of it being the centre of the culture war (Yes I am aware that it partially already is [7], but it’s not in the spotlight unlike, sadly, Transgender Rights).

 In his book _Of Boys and Men_, Richard V. Reeves writes how cultural warfare and wedge issues lead to pointless bickering and failure to address real issues [8].
 I fear that may happen to Urbanism.